-Through comprehensive data review and interviews with internal and community partners, P&S has prioritized two of the 11 identified critical community health needs: adolescent health and immunizations.
-As we strengthen our outreach in the areas of access to care for children/adolescents and immunizations, we will build on existing programs and work with community partners to reach out to disadvantaged populations with a high CNI.
 All the issues on this list negatively impact the people of this region in regards to health and wellness.
-In fact, any of the 11 would have been excellent choices to be one of P&S's focus areas for the purposes of this CHNA.
-However, P&S feels the chosen issues are the correct focus for this CHNA for the following reasons:
+In fact, any of the 11 would have been excellent choices to be one of SFN's focus areas for the purposes of this CHNA.
+However, SFN feels the chosen issues are the correct focus for this CHNA for the following reasons:

-- The data supports that the health outcomes of the people P&S serves are lacking in these - The programs established to address these issues are not as well established and/or not as effective as they could be.
-P&S has a chance to change this. - These focus areas have a great impact on the vulnerable populations of this region.
+- They are the areas in which a great amount of work still needs to take place in our community to begin to truly see an impact. - They are among the areas most frequently mentioned by our community partners as the top problems in this region, and the data supports that the health outcomes of the people SFN serves are lacking in these areas. - These focus areas have a great impact on the vulnerable populations of this region.
 They are areas that, if brought under control, could have a deep, lasting impact on the people affected.

-We may be able to affect change in the other priority areas listed as well as we work with our patients and assist community partners with their endeavors related to these issues.
-Following are few highlights of what is currently being done by others in the area to address the other identified health needs:
+We will continue to assist our community partners with their endeavors related to the other issues on this list.
+Following are the nine remaining identified community health needs and a few highlights of what is currently being done by SFN and its community partners to address the needs in our area: